-Note that unlike other OLinuXino boards, the row of pins on A20-OLinuXino-LIME that allows the user to connect a display has a small step (0.05").
-The corresponding connectors in previous OLinuXino boards and displays have a step of 0.1".
+Note that unlike other OLinuXino boards A10-OlinuXino-LIME the row of pins that allows the user to connect a display has smaller step (0.05").
+The corresponding connectors in previous OLinuXino boards had a step of 0.1".
 This means that if you use a display made by OLIMEX, you would need additional hardware to adapt the pin-step accordingly.
 You can either make such adapter (or cable) yourself, following the schematics of the display and the board or purchase it from us.

-You would need two 40 pin cables (CABLE-40-40-10CM and CABLE-IDC40-15cm) that connect to a small adapter board called A20-OLinuXino-LIME-UEXT.
+You would need two 40 pin cables (CABLE-40-40-10CM and CABLE-IDC40-15cm) that connect to a small adapter board called A10-OLinuXino-LIME-UEXT.
 I recommend you to take a look at the pages of the adapter and the cables even if you decide to make it yourself - there are schematics available for download.